bl-sdk/bl-sdk.github.io/_willow1_mods/custom_skill_trees.md

 ## Notes

 This mod only makes it possible to customise the skill tree it does not give the user the ability to create arbitrary custom skill trees; support for that will come when v1.0 releases.

+### Compatibility

+- supports `Skill Randomizer`
-Compatible with `Skilltree UI Fix >= v1.3` and `Skill Randomizer`
+- supports `Skilltree UI Fix` `>= v1.3`